mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## Techniques

-TODO(mtlynch): Add links for all of these.
+TODO(mtlynch): Add links for all of these and match the wording in the headings.

 1. Review your own code first
 1. Write a clear changelist description